The Secret to LSAM Print Quality… A Different Process

 LSAM is intended for industrial production.
 It is not a lab, evaluation or demonstration machine, but is instead a full-fledged industrial additive manufacturing system intended for the production of large scale components.

-Thermwood has already applied for 19 separate patents on various aspects of this new technology (several have already been granted and more will be coming as development continues).
+Thermwood has already applied for over 45 separate patents on various aspects of this new technology (more than half of which have already been granted) and more will be coming as development continues.
 LSAM is truly “state of the art” in this exciting new world of Large Scale Additive Manufacturing.